The Pastor’s Wife

 In one quick movement, he sprung forward and tried to bite her.
-Gnashing his teeth with such ferocity, she almost toppled over backwards getting away.
+Gnashing his teeth with such ferocity, she almost toppled over backward getting away.
 The cake slipped out of her hand and fell to the floor.

 She moved away from him.
 Sometimes he reminded her of a crazed animal.
 In such times, she was convinced she had done the right thing.
 Switching up the twins.

 Her only mistake?
 She could never bring herself to get rid of the sick pair.
 But God would take care of it.
-The doctor had said they were unlikely to live beyond twenty one.
+The doctor had said they were unlikely to live beyond twenty-one.

 With one last glance, she stepped out of the room and locked it.
 Knowing she would carry their sallow faces and glassy stares with her.